central-utah-lug/culug.group/_posts/2023-04-19-group-chat.md

 ---
-layout: page
+layout: post
-title: contact
+title:  "Group Chat now Available"
-permalink: /contact/
+categories: group chat
 ---

 If you are interested in joining the Central Utah Linux/Unix User Group chat, there are multiple options that are bridged together: